oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 ## Task 4: Update the values.yaml File

 The sample application files also contain the `values.yaml` file.
-This is the manifest file, which contains the deployment configuration details for the XA sample application.
+This is the manifest file, which contains the deployment configuration details for the Bank and Trading application.

 The `values.yaml` file provides details about the Docker images of each microservice, the credentials to use when pulling the Docker images, and details to access the resource managers.
 While installing the sample application, Helm uses the values you provide to pull the sample application images from the Minikube container registry.